 Compatibility of Trichoderma isolates with bio-control agents

 The average radial growth of the isolates in the compatibility study of native isolates of Trichoderma spp. with P. fluorescens was 8.9cm in Tr-5, Tr-12, KAU culture; and 8.8cm in the isolates, Tr-40, Tr-41 and Tr-43.
 The compatibility percentage of Tr-5 and Tr-12 isolates with P. fluorescens was 99.3%, followed by the KAU culture.
 All the isolates were found to be compatible with P. fluorescens (Table 6 and Fig. 5).
-A similar study was carried out on the compatibility between microbial pesticides (T. viride and P. fluorescens) by Nandini B. (2018).
+A similar study was carried out on the compatibility between microbial pesticides (T. viride and P. fluorescens) by Nandini (2018).
 In their study, the radial growth of T. viride was 6.24 cm by recording 12.4 per cent inhibition.
 Seven days after inoculation, T. viride overgrew over P. fluorescens in the culture plate and it was concluded that T. viride and bacterial isolates were incompatible.
-Similarly, the bacterial biocontrol agent (PGPR strain), P. fluorescens, was reported to be compatible with T. harzianum (Th15 and Th16) due to the absence of an inhibition zone (Shobha M.S., 2018).
+Similarly, the bacterial biocontrol agent (PGPR strain), P. fluorescens, was reported to be compatible with T. harzianum (Th15 and Th16) due to the absence of an inhibition zone (Shobha, 2018).